patrickdowling/fv1vm/README.md

 ## Random Notes
 - Sure, an F7 or H7 would be faster and has more memory.
 But where's the fun in that?
 - A different approach would be to disassemble the FV-1 opcodes and generate C++ (or, just ARM assembler).
 That's "on the list" but the original goal was just to use existing banks.
-- The instruction decoder table can, with some effort, but made constexpr so the `Register` functions "go away".